annaesvensson/yellow-help/1-en/what-s-new.md

-! - Updated edit extension, upload with different JPEG file name extensions ! - Updated gallery extension, popup can be triggered by clicking on a link ! - Updated Markdown extension, improved email handling for long TLD ! - Updated Markdown extension, syntax for block elements has changed ! - Updated themes, CSS for coloured block elements has changed ! - Updated website, more information about latest product changes !
+! - Updated edit extension, upload with different JPEG file name extensions ! - Updated gallery extension, popup can be triggered by clicking on a link ! - Updated Markdown extension, improved email handling for long TLD ! - Updated Markdown extension, syntax for collapsible blocks was added ! - Updated Markdown extension, syntax for general blocks has changed ! - Updated themes, CSS for coloured block elements has changed ! - Updated website, more information about latest product changes !